 We hear from historian, Professor David Cesarani, who explains that this was the moment when two Adolfs were seen as responsible for the Holocaust – Adolf Hitler and Adolf Eichmann.

 For many people around the world, this was their first introduction to the details of the Holocaust itself.

 This short film is from the BBC series, The Eichmann Show.

 Due to the sensitive nature of the subject matter, we strongly advise teacher viewing before watching with your pupils.

 This short film could be used to stimulate a debate about the role of the Holocaust (1939-45) in the creation of the State of Israel (1948) and how this trial defined the existence and maturity of the state by 1961.

 Possible questions for class:

 How did the Holocaust change what it meant/means to be Jewish?

-Eichmann and his role was not discussed at the Nuremburg Trials.
-Why do you think so?
+Eichmann and his role were not discussed at the Nuremburg Trials (1945-46).
+Why do you think this was the case?

-This clip will be relevant for teaching History.
+This short film will be relevant for teaching history.
 This topic appears in OCR, Edexcel, AQA, WJEC KS4/GCSE in England and Wales, CCEA GCSE in Northern Ireland and SQA National 4/5 in Scotland.